Anatomy Of An Above Ground Swimming Pool

 Quality Of The Metal

 You want a pool wall made of US Steel and or Aluminum.
-China ships over hundreds of thousands of pools every year, made of cheap recycled steel.
-Pool companies over here, like big box stores (*cough Namco), and pop up pool companies, slap a name on them, and sell them to people who don’t know any better.
+China and Canada ship over hundreds of thousands of pools every year, made of cheap recycled steel.
+Pool companies over here, like big box stores (*cough Namco), and pop up pool companies, slap a name on them and sell them to people who don’t know any better.

 Coating On Above Ground Pool Walls